joe2mcdonald/AssignmentFinal/Truss-NavBar/README.md

 When adding list items to navbar, besure to include any required classes.
 Class: 'right', 'left', 'down' are for the direction of arrow image.
 Class 'last' is for the operation of left flyout.
+The top level list items is fixed width.
-Removing list items should not require any modification to the CSS.
+If list items are added or removed the width will require changing in the CSS.

 <nav id="navBarId">
 	<ul>